Insight 3: Communicating strategy is not enough: Strategy needs to be socialised

 It is also a more explicit instruction to management.
 Rather than suggesting managers need to “Communicate the strategy” (which is an action for them), they are responsible for “socialising the strategy” which is a response from other people.
 In other words, instructing a management team to “Socialise their strategy” means that the emphasis is not just on communication, but on how people respond to the communication and behave as a result.

-You can read more about how to socialise strategy in The Communicating Strategy Zone; An executive’s guide to socialising your strategy
+- You can learn more about how to socialise strategy in The Communicating Strategy Zone; An executive’s guide to socialising your strategy